 The emergence of RCS

-RCS was developed as an upgrade to SMS, aimed at providing a richer messaging experience.
+RCS was developed as an upgrade to SMS, aimed at providing a rich messaging experience with rich text messaging service.
 The technology was first introduced in 2008 as an initiative by the GSM Association.
-It offered features like read receipts, typing indicators, and multimedia messaging capabilities, which were not possible with SMS.
+With rich media messaging, it offered features like read receipts, typing indicators, and multimedia messaging capabilities, which were not possible with SMS.

 Despite its potential, the adoption of RCS was slow.
 One of the reasons for this was the lack of support from mobile network operators.
 However, this started to change in 2018 when Google announced that it would be rolling out RCS messaging to Android users in the United States.